Skip to main content

 How to format your International Tax ID number

-When entering any IOSS number in the International Tax ID field, be sure to begin with the letters "IM" and follow that with the 10-digit IOSS number.
-Here's an example of how the proper formatting looks:
+• Formatting an IOSS Number: When entering any IOSS number in the International Tax ID field, begin with the letters "IM" and follow that with the 10-digit IOSS number.

-If you're entering an EORU number for a recipient in the EU, its format will be two letters followed by seven digits.
-Here's an example of how that formatting looks:
+• Formatting an EORI Number: If you're entering an EORU number for a recipient in the EU, its format will be two letters followed by seven digits.

 International Tax ID numbers are NOT printed on the label

-If you enter a Tax ID number, don't be alarmed if you don't see it on the label!
+• Not on the Label: If you enter a Tax ID number, don't be alarmed if you don't see it on the label!
 It's usually not printed on the label (though it may have to be, depending on the shipping service and country).
-If you don't see it, don't worry; the foreign country will pull the Tax ID up electronically using the tracking number and verify the taxes were paid.

 What if you don't have a Tax ID, or forget to include it?

-If you don't have a Tax ID, don't worry!
-The recipient will simply have to pay any sales taxes or import duties that their country charges for international trade.
-This is a normal part of ordering goods from abroad; every country has taxes and tariffs 👍 We do always recommend setting an expectation with your customers that they may have to pay these, just in case they're surprised.
+• This is a normal part of ordering goods from abroad; every country has taxes and tariffs 👍 We always recommend setting an expectation with your customers that they may have to pay these, just in case they're surprised.

 Which countries have systems like this?

-• Australia requires that online sellers with annual sales of $75,000 AUS or more register with the country's Taxation Office and pay a Goods and Service Tax (GST) of 10% on shipments containing low-value goods (shipments with a customs value of $1,000 AUS or less).
+• Australia: Australia requires that online sellers with annual sales of $75,000 AUS or more register with the country's Taxation Office and pay a Goods and Service Tax (GST) of 10% on shipments containing low-value goods (shipments with a customs value of $1,000 AUS or less).
 You can read more about GST registration here.

 • If you use the eCommerce marketplace Etsy, Etsy will automatically collect GST on your behalf for orders made by your Australian customers and build it into the purchase price 👌